PeterMoore24/Mentor-Scheduling-Tool/README.md

 Step 6: Convert Google Calendar-compatible output to .ics format; automatically invite mentors.
 > Step 6a: Attach timestamp to output file.
+> This should probably be a separate step so that advisors can manually edit the mentor assignments first.

 Step 7: Create human-readable and editable output.